-- (a) an enterprise; - (b) a share, stock or other form of equity participation in an enterprise; - (c) a bond, debenture or other debt instrument of an enterprise; - (d) a loan to an enterprise; - (e) notwithstanding subparagraphs (c) and (d) above, a loan to or debt security issued by a financial institution is an investment only where the loan or debt security is treated as regulatory capital by the Party in whose territory the financial institution is located; - (f) an interest in an enterprise that entitles the owner to share in income or profits of the enterprise; - (g) an interest in an enterprise that entitles the owner to share in the assets of that enterprise on dissolution; - (h) an interest arising from the commitment of capital or other resources in the territory of a Party to economic activity in that territory, such as under: - a contract involving the presence of an investor's property in the territory of the Party, including a turnkey or construction contract, or a concession, or - (ii) a contract where remuneration depends substantially on the production, revenues or profits of an enterprise; - (i) intellectual property rights; and but "investment" does not mean:

-(j) any other tangible or intangible, moveable or immovable, property and related property rights acquired in the expectation of or used for the purpose of economic benefit or other business purpose;
+- 1. an enterprise; - 2. a share, stock or other form of equity participation in an enterprise; - 3. a bond, debenture or other debt instrument of an enterprise; - 4. a loan to an enterprise; - 5. notwithstanding subparagraphs (c) and (d) above, a loan to or debt security issued by a financial institution is an investment only where the loan or debt security is treated as regulatory capital by the Party in whose territory the financial institution is located; - 6. an interest in an enterprise that entitles the owner to share in income or profits of the enterprise; - 7. an interest in an enterprise that entitles the owner to share in the assets of that enterprise on dissolution; - 8. an interest arising from the commitment of capital or other resources in the territory of a Party to economic activity in that territory, such as under: - a. a contract involving the presence of an investor's property in the territory of the Party, including a turnkey or construction contract, or a concession, or - b. a contract where remuneration depends substantially on the production, revenues or profits of an enterprise; - 9. intellectual property rights; and - 10. any other tangible or intangible, moveable or immovable, property and related property rights acquired in the expectation of or used for the purpose of economic benefit or other business purpose;